growilabs/growi-docs/docs/en/guide/tutorial/duplicate_page.md

 Under the duplicate page, create a page for "20191101" that will be the copy source.

-Create a page and paste the following markdown description.
+Create the source page with following name "20191101" under the duplicate page.

 ```
 # 20191101